 - Wainfleet Bog Conservation Area

-The Ministry of Health and Long-Term Care website will update new locations as they arise.
+The Ministry of Health and Long-Term Care updates new locations as they arise.

 While the potential is low, it is possible for people to encounter black-legged ticks, or to be infected with Lyme Disease from the bite of an infected black-legged tick, almost anywhere in the province.